-- o Identify a broad topic area in the field of behavioural neuroendocrinology - Develop a research question what problem are you trying to solve? - Identify the impact what is interesting about his question and how will your research improve scientific knowledge, technical capability, and/or clinical practice? - Annotated Bibliography I & II Due Tuesday Oct.
-8th & Thursday Oct.
-24th by midnight - Find 3 primary research articles about your topic for each due date - For each article, produce 1⁄2-1-page document (use journal article critique template as a guideline): - Do NOT simply copy the abstract think of this as a mini journal article critique - List the relevant findings - Describe how the findings relate to your other articles - Describe how the findings relate to your research proposal objectives - Include any important figures/graphs/tables along with annotations - o If your research article critique and proposal topic overlap, feel free to use it as one of your articles! - Abstract / Lay Summary Due Tuesday, Nov.
-7th by 2pm - BRIEF summary of the proposed research.
+- Find 6 primary research articles about your topic - For each article, produce 1⁄2-1-page document (use journal article critique template as a guideline): - Do NOT simply copy the abstract think of this as a mini journal article critique - List the relevant findings - Describe how the findings relate to your other articles - Describe how the findings relate to your research proposal objectives - Include any important figures/graphs/tables along with annotations - If your research article critique and proposal topic overlap, feel free to use it as one of your articles!

+• 1-page Abstract w/ Specific Aims - Due Friday, Nov.
+13th by 2pm (PST)

+- BRIEF summary of the proposed research.
 It should be a self-contained description of the project and should contain the specific aims, hypotheses, and expected results. - Focus on the aims!
 We'll work on this at our second Writing Workshop on Oct.
-17th - Peer Review Due Tuesday, Nov.
-14th by midnight - You will evaluate the Abstract / Lay Summary of a peer using Canvas (https://guides.instructure.com/m/4212/l/54363-how-do-i-submit-a-peer-review-to-an-assignment); we will discuss the rubric at our third Writing Workshop Nov.
-7th
+8th - Peer Reviews Due Thursday, Nov.
+19th by 2pm (PST) - You will evaluate the Abstracts of two of your peers using Canvas (https://guides.instructure.com/m/4212/l/54363-how-do-i-submit-a-peer-review-to-an-assignment); we will discuss the rubric at our third Writing Workshop Nov.
+5th